List of Spartacus (TV series) characters: Gaius Claudius Glaber

 Husband of Ilithyia.
 A Roman army legatus who is responsible for Spartacus' enslavement as a gladiator.
 Glaber requested the aid of Spartacus' tribe of Thracians in return for Roman aid against their enemies.
 When Glaber's interests changed, the Thracians rebelled and Glaber put down the insurrection.
 He then sold Spartacus' wife Sura to a Syrian slave trader and sentenced Spartacus to death in the arena.
 When Spartacus defeats his opponents, he reluctantly sells Spartacus to the ludus of Batiatus.
 Many months later, after it is revealed to him that his wife murdered Licinia, the cousin of Marcus Crassus, he is forced to grant Batiatus patronage in his quest to gain political station.
-In Vengeance, he is tasked by the Senate with ending the rebellion.
+In Vengeance, he becomes praetor and is tasked by the Senate with ending the rebellion.
 He vows to find Spartacus and bring him to his knees, whatever the cost.
 He resorts to ever more murderous tactics to secure this goal; murdering Seppius to gain control of his men and enlisting Ashur to recruit former gladiators as a personal hit squad.
 His marriage to Ilithyia becomes strained and is unaware that the child she carries is not his.
 He is devastated when he discovers she plans to dissolve their marriage and abort their child.
 He ruins these plans when he kills her father, Albinius.
 After she is taken by Gannicus and thought to be dead, Glaber begins an affair with Seppia.
 When Spartacus offers to trade Ilithyia for weapons and armor, Glaber refuses the deal, essentially condemning his wife.
 Despite this, Ilithyia returns and saves Glaber from Seppia, who planned on killing him after she discovered he murdered her brother.
 Glaber and Ilithyia then reunite.
 Glaber finally tracks Spartacus to Mt Vesuvius and traps them on the mountain, intending to starve them out.
 Spartacus and his followers escape the mountaintop and began bombarding the Roman army with his own siege equipment.
 During the battle, Spartacus and Glaber fight once more with Spartacus finally slaying his hated foe by stabbing him through the chest, then ramming his blade down his throat.